Mail carriers reach tentative contract with USPS that includes pay raises and air-conditioned trucks

 Some 200,000 mail carriers have reached a tentative contract deal with the U.S. Postal Service that includes backdated pay raises and a promise to provide workers with air-conditioned trucks.

-The new agreement, which still needs to be ratified by union members, runs through Nov.
-2026.
-Letter deliverers have been working without a contract since May 2023.
+The new agreement, which still needs to be ratified by union members, runs through November 2026.
+Letter carriers have been working without a new contract since their old one expired in May 2023.
+Since then they have continued working under the terms of the old contract.

 Both the union and the Postal Service welcomed the agreement, which was announced Friday.